This busy, grasping mind, always latching onto things, let it be given a break to recognize itself instead. ~ Tsoknyi Rinpoche

 To simplify the retreat qualification process, Rinpoche has recently reorganized the qualifications into two basic categories:

-- Second: After attending one open 6-day retreat, retreatants are welcome to attend all subsequent retreats unless Rinpoche specifically requires a certain number of previously attended retreats (including at least one open retreat to attend a particular teaching.
+- Second: After attending one open 6-day retreat or any retreat in which he has given ‘pointing out instructions,’ retreatants are welcome to attend all subsequent retreats unless Rinpoche specifically requires a certain number of previously attended retreats (including at least one open retreat) to attend a particular teaching.

 This way of offering retreats is to ensure that retreatants have the appropriate background to most benefit from Rinpoche’s teachings.
 As his teaching style is spontaneous and dynamic, every retreat is a unique and rich experience.
 He encourages students to attend an open (foundational) retreat many times, gradually adding other more specific retreats.
 For example, should Rinpoche require students to have attended 3 full retreats in order to attend a particular teaching, any combination of 6-day retreats counts toward the “3 full retreats” requirement (e.g., 3 open retreats, or 1 open retreat plus 2 other retreats, or 2 open retreats plus one other retreat will fulfill the “3 full retreats” requirement).